looker/block-bqml-arima/README.md

 > <font size = "3"><font color="red"><b>Note:  BigQuery ML processes and stages data in the same location.</b></font></font><br> See [BigQuery ML Locations](https://cloud.google.com/bigquery-ml/docs/locations) for more details.
 The example Explore included in this Block is based on BigQuery public dataset stored in the `US` multi-region location.
 Therefore, to use the Block’s example Explore you should name a dataset also located in the `US` multi-region.
 To use this Block with data stored in region or multi-region outside of the `US`, name a ARIMA model dataset located in the same region or multi-region and use refinements to hide the example Explore as it will not work in regions outside of the `US`.

 > <font size = "3"><font color="red"><b>Note:  This Block is intended to be used with only one data connection and one dataset for model processing.</b></font></font><br>If you would like to use Block with multiple data connections, customization of the Block is required.
-Reach out to Looker Professional Services for more information and guidance.
+Reach out to your Looker FSR for more information and guidance from Looker Professional Services.